I have to tell you something. I know it is a little controversial to say this during Thanksgiving week, but here goes.

 The Original Intent of Thanksgiving

-In the interest of full disclosure I have to remind you that I wasn’t born or even brought up in the United States, so you may dismiss me as ignorant of the true Thanksgiving spirit.
+In the interest of full disclosure I have to remind you that I wasn’t born in the United States, so you may dismiss me as ignorant of the true Thanksgiving spirit.
 However, there is a point I am trying to make.
 There is insight here from the very perspective of a relative Thanksgiving rookie.
 Please hear me out.

-While Christmas had been overly commercialized by retailers who have forced people to make the holiday all about buying expensive gifts, I found as a new immigrant all those years ago that Thanksgiving had not been tainted in the same manner.
+While Christmas has been overly commercialized by retailers who have forced people to make the holiday all about buying expensive gifts, I found as a new immigrant all those years ago that Thanksgiving had not been tainted in the same manner.
 I loved that it was a holiday about many people getting together to share food and spend time together.
+To gather and talk over a table full of food.

 Then and Now of Thanksgiving

 So what do we do this year?
 Is this the year we get nothing good from this important holiday?
-Do we get depressed because we don’t get to do what so many of us were able to do so easily in years past?
+Do we get depressed because we cannot get along with people whom we were able to do so with easily in years past?
 I say ‘no’.
-My friends let us try something a little different this year.
-Let us acknowledge how horribly painful this year has been and be grateful anyway.
+My friends, let us try something a little different this year.
+Let us acknowledge how horribly painful it was to curb our ever increasing collective anxiety and be grateful anyway.

 Gratitude for the Future